MUMSAREAWESOME/Date-ify/README.md

 # Date-ify
-A dating game coded in python by a shitty python dev.
+A text based dating game written in python.

+Planning to move to Ren'py for better image display and better file management.

+All programed by yours truely-

+MWAH~

+-MUMSAREAWESOME